 Taking cannabidiol (CBD) under the tongue is one of the most popular ways of taking CBD oil at the moment.
 People love to take their CBD this way as it is easy, convenient, quick to administer, quick to come into effect, discreet and easy to dose.
 One thing that it isn’t for most people, however, is delicious.

-There are, of course, other CBD delivery methods available, but for some people, taking their CBD under the tongue is the best way for them – even if they don’t like the taste.
+There are, of course many other various types of CBD oil products available for sale, but for some people, taking their CBD under the tongue is the best way for them – even if they don’t like the taste.

 Fortunately, there are some ways that it is possible to make your sublingual CBD taste better, improving the overall CBD experience for you.

 One of the most common and best ways to deal with the taste of CBD is to have a drink ready to have after you have taken your CBD.
 Although this won’t affect the taste while the CBD oil is in your mouth (usually for up to 2 minutes whilst it is held under the tongue), a drink afterwards can help to take the taste away.

 You can try water, or some people find that a flavoured drink works better.
 Likewise, you could also try eating something small.
 Some people like to eat a mint after taking their CBD oil – or even pop it under the tongue at the same time as the CBD oil.
 You could also try a square of chocolate under the tongue at the same time or honey.
 Food and drink shouldn’t affect the CBD so there is no knock-on effect from this technique.

 CBD producers are only too aware of the taste of CBD oil, and so have started to produce flavoured oils.
 With a few years of development under their belts, flavoured CBD sublingual oils are improving.
 CBD Products like this are designed for new and experienced users alike, are easy to use and help to support and maintain your bodies endocannabinoid system.

 There is now a range of flavours available, meaning that you can experiment to find out which one you like the most.